Basic Food Safety Resources

 The St. Charles County Division of Environmental Public Health and Protection strives to educate consumers and food service providers on the importance of safe food handling, which reduces risks associated with foodborne illness.
 Designed for owners and employees of area food service organizations, these certification classes will provide sanitation information for all food handlers.
 Anyone preparing, serving, transporting, warehousing, stocking, or handling food in any manner should complete this course.

 To earn certification, participants must earn a score of 70 or higher on a 50-question final examination.
-These certification courses are held throughout the year at the Department of Public Health office (please check our calendar for upcoming dates).
+These certification courses are held throughout the year at the Department of Public Health office (please check our calendar for upcoming dates - CLASSES ARE NOT OFFERED AT THIS TIME).
 Please fill out our basic food safety certification application.
 You may also complete one of the 15 ANSI accredited courses in its place.

 ServSafe™ Applied Food Service Sanitation